jesusdiazvico/didcomm-privacy-benchmarks/README.md

 though, to avoid poluting  your global Python3 environment.

 There are also a set of utility scripts in Bash and for Gnuplot.
-These work in Ubuntu.
+These work in Ubuntu, provided that you have Gnuplot installed.
 Probably also in other UNIX-based systems.

 # Running the programs, individually